 A sprint then is just a pre-set time interval, carefully planned so that developers can achieve the development of certain functionalities within it.
 It can be one or two weeks long.
 However, when they are set, development is done within these intervals on an ongoing basis, sprint after sprint.

-The invite I got came from Norbi, server side CTO at Wanari, to me and a team that has been working on an enterprise solution of ours.
+The invite I got came from Norbi, CTO at Wanari, to me and a team that has been working on an enterprise solution of ours.
 It stated that the meeting was to look back on the sprint that has just ended.
 He asked the invitees to collect their thoughts before the meeting, regarding 3 questions he attached:

 What was good during the sprint?